“Leaky gut” is a common issue. It’s when the lining of your gut becomes damaged.

 There is so much that you can do to prevent these symptoms by healing the gut lining.

-The best first step if any of these symptoms sound familiar, is to get evaluated by a functional doctor.
+The best first step if any of these symptoms sound familiar, is to get tested by a functional doctor.
 This test helps confirm whether you have a leaky gut and gets you started on the road to recovery.

 Even if you suspect a leaky gut, there are action steps that you can take now.
 Here are three critical steps to healing a leaky gut:

 Food: Common food sensitivities can damage the gut lining.
-Foods to avoid can include: refined oils, grains (for some individuals), conventional dairy products, gluten, sugar, synthetic food additives, corn, eggs, soy.
-Consider an Elimination Diet as an experiment to see if you have food sensitivities.
+Foods to avoid can include: refined oils, grains (for some individuals), conventional dairy products, gluten, sugar, synthetic food additives, corn, egs, soy… and alcohol (sorry!)

 Toxins: Environmental toxins put a lot of stress on the gut lining and the body.
-Avoid common toxins found in beauty products, household cleaners, medications (like NSAIDS + antacids), and tap water.
+Avoid common toxins found in beauty products, household cleaners, medications (like NSAIDS and antibiotics), and tap water.